BiasedKiwi/Hadum-Bot/README.md

 👋 Hi!
 I'm Hadum, a multipurpose Discord bot, written in Python.

+## 🏗 Note

+This bot is still in heavy development and has no "actual" release yet, be sure to come back once in a while!

 ## 😎 Features

 - 👨‍⚖️ A Fully Functional Moderation component: manage your staff, members and permissions all in one bot.